THE-S0HAM/StudyMitra-AI/README.md

 ## 🧭 A Final Note

-StudyMitra is meant to be your quiet guide during exam preparation.
+StudyMitra-AI is meant to be your quiet guide during exam preparation.
 It's built to make learning feel lighter, more organized, and a little less lonely.
 Use it as a companion, and if it helps you stay focused, then its purpose is fulfilled.

 Feel free to contribute, improve, or just pass it on to someone who might need it.